gabrielguerrer/rng_rava_firmware/README.md

 This is the firmware code for the [RAVA Device](https://github.com/gabrielguerrer/rng_rava).

-In addition to the source code,  the compiled firmware is available in the versions folders, where:
+In addition to the source code, the compiled firmware is also available, featuring:
  * **firmware.hex** implements the RNG functionality with health tests and peripherals
  * **firmware_led.hex** enables the same functionality as the previous file, including LED and LAMP capabilities